Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 I know.

-Mine is the one I just quoted,
+Mine is the one I just quoted, nothing but a lot of talk in a badge.

-you're right.
+Oh, you're right.

-Because he's like,
+Because he's like, never give up.

-So the judge says, I want you to take that jury,
+So the judge says, I want you to take that jury.

 Because he's all relaxed and chill.

-And he goes, I'm swapping the jury.
+and he goes, I'm swapping the jury

-And he goes, hey, hey, what are you doing?
+and he goes, hey, hey, what are you doing?

-Don't stop him.
+Don't stop him, stop him.

-He's able to stop him.
+Yeah, yeah, he's able to stop him.

-And then they're all, the courtroom gets crazy.
+And then they're all,

-And he's trying to, he goes, what are you saying?
+and he's trying to, he goes,

 What, what, what are you saying?

-The Al Capone is trying to hear what Elliot Ness is saying.
+The Al Capone is trying to hear

 So they're getting close.